-By James A. DeBresser & by Steve Z. Ranot
+By James A. DeBresser & Steve Z. Ranot

 This issue was dealt with recently on a motion on the Elgner v.
 Elgner matter (2011 ONSC 1674).
-In Elgner, certain disclosure was sought by the applicant wife in order to substantiate a claim for an exclusion claimed by the respondent husband.
-The exclusion totaling over $86 million, arose from estate freezes which were purported to be effected in the past.
+In Elgner, certain disclosure was sought by the applicant wife in order to substantiate a claim for an exclusion claimed by the respondent-husband.
+The exclusion totalling over $86 million arose from estate freezes which were purported to be effected in the past.
 The applicant wife made third party disclosure requests of the husband’s accountant and lawyer for various information, including working papers in connection with tax and estate planning, which would support the exclusion claimed by the husband.
 The accounting firm resisted the provision of its working papers on the grounds that:

 - The working papers of auditors and accountants are documents prepared for their own assistance in carrying out their work and are their own property, not the property of the client, and as such, the client has no right to insist on access to the working papers;